Welcome to Personality Central

 If the development of this function has been stifled, they may have no proper way of gathering Sensing data from the external world to base their decisions on.

-Assuming an environment is supportive to the development of the Dominant and Auxiliary functions, most ISTPs would have developed Extraverted Sensing and Introverted Thinking by the time they’re above 20 years or so.
+Assuming an environment is supportive of the development of the Dominant and Auxiliary functions, most ISTPs would have developed Extraverted Sensing and Introverted Thinking by the time they’re above 20 years or so.

 Their areas of improvement will most likely come from the underdeveloped sides of Extraverted Feeling and Introverted Intuition.
 Below are some suggestions for improvement.
 They can: